CryptoManufaktur-io/chainlink-docker/README.md

 To stop all services, use `docker-compose down`

+# A note on eth node stability

+In testing, providing the `ETH_SECONDARY_URLS` environment variable destabilized the chainlink node (0.10.5).
+This tool uses the fiews eth failover proxy instead.

+In testing and by user reports, Fiews and Infura are good 3rd-party providers, while Alchemy has not been consistently stable for node operators as of May 2021.

 # Logging, troubleshooting

-You can get the chainlink and eth1 logs, respectively, via `docker-compose logs -f chainlink` and `docker-compose logs -f eth1`
+You can get the chainlink and eth logs, respectively, via `docker-compose logs -f chainlink` and `docker-compose logs -f eth`

-If you need to remove the DB, chainlink directory, or eth1 DB, take a look at volumes with `docker volume ls` and remove the volume you wish to clear with `docker volume rm`
+If you need to remove the DB, chainlink directory, or eth DB, take a look at volumes with `docker volume ls` and remove the volume you wish to clear with `docker volume rm`

 LICENSE: MIT